russdanner/agi-studio-let-them-eat-cake/README.md

 Much Love
 -Russ

-# Let them Eat Cake
+# Let Them Eat Cake
 Tomorrow Graham must meet with King Edwards for reasons unknown.
 This game takes place the night before.
 Go on a silly quest in Graham's dreams and prepare for the adventure that lies ahead in the following days.